Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 4. Node runs on _Mac_, _Windows_ and many _Unix_ (e.g. Intel and Arm based _Linux_)

 I have found the little _Node_ webserver called [httpster](https://github.com/SimbCo/httpster) to be very help for front-end development.
-It allows to easily serve content from your current working folder as easily as typing _httpster_.
+It makes serving content from your current working folder as easily as typing _httpster_.

 Finally I make the assumption you have an active connection to the internet.